 Sales of a substantial number of our ADSs in the public market, or the perception in the market that the holders of a large number of ADSs intend to sell, could reduce the market price of our ADSs.
-After giving effect to the sale of ADSs in this offering, we will have ADSs outstanding (or ADSs outstanding if the underwriters exercise their option to purchase additional ADSs in full).
+After giving effect to the sale of ADSs in this offering, we will have 591,835,216 ordinary shares (including those represented by ADSs) outstanding after giving effect to (i) the conversion of all of our outstanding class B shares into 46,797,804 ordinary shares effected on May 5, 2021, (ii) the conversion of all of our outstanding warrants into 39,317,319 ordinary shares in connection with and prior to the consummation of this offering and (iv) the issuance of 6,124,004 ordinary shares to convert a portion of the Bridge Facilities, based on the initial public offering price of \$17.00 per ADS, an exchange rate of SEK 8.3355 to \$1.00 and an exchange rate of SEK 10.1822 to €1.00, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."
 The ADSs sold in this offering or issuable pursuant to the equity awards we grant will be freely tradable without restriction under the Securities Act, except as described in the next paragraph with respect to the lock-up arrangements and for any of our ADSs that may be held or acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act, which will be restricted securities under the Securities Act.
 Restricted securities may not be sold in the public market unless the sale is registered under the Securities Act or an exemption from registration is available.

-We, the Selling Shareholders, our executive officers, directors and holders of all of our outstanding shares and warrants have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our ADSs or securities convertible into or exchangeable for ADSs during the period from the date of this prospectus continuing through the date days after the date of this prospectus, except with the prior written consent of the representatives on behalf of the underwriters.
+We, the Selling Shareholders, our executive officers, directors and holders of substantially all of our outstanding shares have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our ADSs or securities convertible into or exchangeable for ADSs during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the representatives on behalf of the underwriters.
+K2, Luxor and Santo Domingo Group have each also agreed to a lock-up agreement with the underwriters pursuant to which the ADSs purchased in the Concurrent Private Placements will be locked up for a period of 180 days, subject to certain exceptions.
+See "Prospectus Summary-Concurrent Private Placements" for additional information.
 Such ADSs will, however, be able to be resold after the expiration of the lock-up periods, as well as pursuant to customary exceptions thereto or upon the waiver of the lock-up arrangements.
 The ADSs of certain of our affiliates will only be able to be resold pursuant to the requirements of Rule 144.
 See "Shares and ADSs Eligible for Future Sale" for a more detailed description of the restrictions on selling our ADSs after this offering.